Axway/open-banking-docs/content/en/docs/Configuration/customization.md

 ### Consent Page template files

-The consent pages are generated based on template files that you can customize.
+The consent pages are generated based on customizable template files.

 You can find them in `consent/consent-page/templates/base`.